 Fixed Note Length

 And Midihub can do any combination of the above and even more!

 The Midihub Editor lets you customize Midihub’s processing logic by laying down the processing pipelines.

 The interface is based on intuitive Drag & Drop.
 Every pipeline starts from an Input or Generator pipe,

 from which MIDI data flows to the right, until it ends up in an Output pipe.

 In the videos below Tobias and Max, the electronic music duo called CYLVESTER, took the challenge to present how they use Midihub in their DAW-less setup.
-We are enormously grateful to them for making this series and we encourage you to follow the band on YouTube and Instagram as their new album is about to drop!
+We are enormously grateful to them for making this series and we encourage you to follow the band on YouTube and Instagram!

 In the 3rd part of his “Generative Music Making Series” @loopop uses Midihub to present various MIDI generative ideas that were heavily inspired by Ólafur Arnalds.
 For more music tech tips and tricks we suggest you to subscribe to his YouTube channel!